Colon and Rectal Center of Excellence

 Call (412) 578-HOPE (412) 578-4673 to schedule an appointment at any location within the Allegheny Health Network Cancer Institute or connect with a nurse navigator.

-Monthly free cancer screenings
+Monthly cancer screenings

 Book a colonoscopy